zohassadar/NESTetrisBigmode/README.md

-# Tetris
+# Tetris Big Mode

-This is a disassembly of Tetris (NES).
+NES Tetris modified to have bigger pieces.

-It builds the following rom:
+To get a rom:

-* Tetris (U) [!].nes `md5: ec58574d96bee8c8927884ae6e7a2508`
+Run `make`

-To set up the repository, see [**INSTALL.md**](INSTALL.md).
+or apply `BigMode.bps` to a backup of the NES version of Tetris using your favorite rom patcher.

-Thanks to https://github.com/ejona86 for creating an info file and other files used to generate the disassembly code and other parts of the disassembly.
-(Original repository link:  https://github.com/ejona86/taus)
+# Thanks

-CHR png converting tools repository link: https://github.com/qalle2/nes-util
+Thanks to [CelestialAmber](https://github.com/CelestialAmber/TetrisNESDisasm) for the repo this is based off of.